Terms & Conditions

 - CV (uploaded in pdf format)

-- A brief statement about how winning The Arnold Newman Prize would impact and further your career goals
+- A brief statement about how winning The Arnold Newman Prize for New Directions in Photographic Portraiture would impact and further your career goals

 There is a $55 fee per submission.
 All fees are paid through Submittable and are non-refundable.

 The winner will receive $20,000.
 This prize is unrestricted and may be used however the winning artist wishes.
-The winner and three finalists will be officially announced in August 2019 and their work will be featured in an exhibit at the Griffin Museum of Photography in Winchester, MA from October 1 to 20, with an opening reception on October 10.
+The winner and three finalists will be officially announced in August 2020 and their work will be featured in an exhibit at the Griffin Museum of Photography in Winchester, MA from October 1 to 23, with an opening reception on October 8.
 Artists will be responsible for shipping framed (or otherwise exhibition ready) work to/from the Griffin.
+In the event it is not possible to hold the awards and exhibition in person, due to impacts of COVID – 19, the awards will be held in a virtual event, and exhibited in an online format.

 Have a question?
 Please read the answers to commonly asked questions below.
 If you can’t find the answer to your question, please email us at [email protected]